4. Lean Beef

 Also try: kale, collard greens, broccoli, cauliflower.

 This fish is one of the best ways to get healthy omega-3 fats in your diet.
-Recent studies have suggested that omega-3s, especially from fish, may keep skin cancer cells from growing and spreading.
+Some studies have suggested that omega-3s, especially from fish, may keep skin cancer cells from growing and spreading.

 Also try: flax and chia seeds, walnuts, mackerel, sardines, fortified milk, eggs.